AWS Credentials

 Workbench supports automatically refreshing the credentials that it provides to sessions (via the OAuth 2.0 refresh flow), but it cannot do so by default.

 To request OpenID Connect tokens that can be refreshed automatically, use the auth-openid-scopes option to ask your SSO provider for an additional “refresh” token.
-For most providers (including Okta and Azure AD), the scope that grants a refresh token is offline_access.
+For most providers (including Okta and Microsoft Entra ID), the scope that grants a refresh token is offline_access.

 /etc/rstudio/rserver.conf